snoyberg/posa-chapter/warp.md

 This architecture can be further segmented based on the mechanism used for creating the processes or native threads.
 When using a thread pool, multiple processes or native threads are created in advance.
 An example of this is the prefork mode in Apache.
 Otherwise, a process or native thread is spawned each time a connection is received.
-Fig XXX illustrates this.
+Fig (TBD:1.png) illustrates this.

 ![Native threads](1.png)